laxmananand/zoqq_depl/docs/getting-docs/payout.md

 ### Payout to zoqq accounts, funded by Wallet
 Create instant payouts using Wallet balance to businesses who also own zoqq accounts.

-### Payout to bank accounts, funded by Linked Accounts
-Create payouts to external bank accounts via Local transfer methods or SWIFT using funds debited from Linked Accounts.

 ---